nhs-r-community/intro_rmd/README.md

 ## Description

 Although there is currently introduction training for R, there is a gap in the pathway from analyst to endpoint.
 The current introduction to R framework finishes with a brief overview of Rmarkdown.
-The purpose of this proposal is to develop a complete Rmarkdown workshop that would teach R users ho to organise their code/visualisations into a fully functional reporting suite.
+The purpose of this proposal is to develop a complete Rmarkdown workshop that would teach R users how to organise their code/visualisations into a fully functional reporting suite.

 This workshop teaches the following principles: